RestApia/RestApia.Portal/pages/features/tests.md

 - `response.length.kb` → Response size in kilobytes.
 - `response.length.mb` → Response size in megabytes.

+## More objects for Testing

+- `content` → Response content as a String
+- `headers` → Dictionary of Response Headers
+- `cookies` → Dictionary of Cookies

 ## JSON Response Handling

 If the response contains JSON, the `json` object is automatically available for property validation.